Geometric origin of supercurrents in Berry phase: Formula for computing currents from wavefunctions with correlation and particle number variation: III. Berry-phase formulation of current for superconductor

 To find $J_{corr}$, we examine a generic $|{\psi}_s{\rangle}={\prod}_j(u_{k_j}+e^{i{\phi}(k_j)}v_{k_j}b_{k_j}^{\dagger})|{\Phi}_0{\rangle}$ that allows complex coefficients.
 Then,

 To make $J_{corr}{\neq}0$, we need to break IS, for instance, by choosing a non-centrosymmetric SC with ${\epsilon}_k{\neq}{\epsilon}_{-k}$ \cite{45,46}, such as hetero-structures \cite{47,48}, FeSe \cite{49}. $\dot{\Delta}_k$ tunes the correlation strength to transition the phase \cite{50,51,52,53}, such as applying magnetic field (Fig.~\ref{f2}a), or by controlling potentials in an optical lattice \cite{54,55,56}.
-For simplicity, we consider a type-I SC disk, where $\textbf{B}(t)$ is along $z$ to render ${\Delta}_k$ time-dependent within the penetration depth. $J_{corr}$ will be induced by $\textbf{B}(t)$ along the IS breaking axis.
-Detection of $J_{corr}$ relies on a boundary, with which ${\nabla}{\cdot}J_{corr}$ leading to accumulated charges on surface (Fig.~\ref{f1}a) thus a voltage difference, abnormal to a conventional picture of equal-potential on SC; while ${\nabla}{\cdot}J_{band}=0$.
-As a distinguishable feature, $J_{corr}$ switches directions under a periodic perturbation $\textbf{B}(t)$ (Fig.~\ref{f2}b), leading to oscillation signals, while $J_{band}{\propto}B$ does not.
+For simplicity, we consider a type-I SC disk, where $\boldsymbol{B}(t)$ is along $z$ to render ${\Delta}_k$ time-dependent within the penetration depth.
+The $J_{corr}$ will be induced by $\boldsymbol{B}(t)$ along the IS breaking axis.

+The detection of $J_{corr}$ is facilitated by the presence of a boundary, where ${\nabla}{\cdot}J_{corr}\neq 0$ leads to charge accumulation on the surface (Fig.~\ref{f2}a), and consequently to a voltage difference -- an effect that is anomalous from the conventional picture of SC as an equal-potential system.
+Moreover, $J_{corr}$ reverses direction under a periodic perturbation $\boldsymbol{B}(t)$ (Fig.~\ref{f2}b), producing oscillatory signals, whereas $J_{band}{\propto}|\boldsymbol{B}|$ does not exhibit such behavior.

 A recent experimental breakthrough involves the light-induced IS breaking in superconductors \cite{1a,2a}.
 With Terahertz (THz) pulses, we induce supercurrents that dynamically distribute Cooper pairs with finite center-of-mass momenta, persisting significantly beyond the pulse duration \cite{3a,4a}.
 These findings offer compelling insights into exploring band structures and $J_{corr}$ under nonlinear driven conditions in various superconductors \cite{5a,6a,7a}.